modrzew/ekoie/README.md

 ## Installation

-I used Python 3.4.3 while coding this.
+I used Python 3.4.3 on Ubuntu 15.04 while coding this.
 I advise using `virtualenv`/`pyenv` in order to create fresh environment.

 1. `sudo apt-get install ffmpeg` (required to open/save MP3 files)
+1. `sudo apt-get install libncurses5-dev` (it might be necessary to recompile your Python if this wasn't installed before)
 1. `pip install -r requirements.txt`